Kite

 Cost of implementation

-The main cost elements for the kite will be purchase, installation and operational expenses, and these are expected to increase with the size of the kite as shown in the table below.
+The main cost elements for the kite will be purchase, installation and operational expenses and these are expected to increase with the size of the kite, ranging from $ 250,000 – $ 4,200,000 (USD).

 Reduction potential

-The reduction potential is dependent on vessel size, segment, operation profile and trading areas.
-The expected reduction potential is in the range of 1% to 5% on main engine fuel consumption.
+The reduction potential is dependent of vessel size, segment, operation profile and trading areas.
+The expected reduction potential is in the range of 1 – 5% on main engine fuel consumption.
+This would approximately correspond to 2-8% savings in total annual energy consumption.

 Other References